bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/REBUTTAL_RESPONSE.md

 ## Minor changes to manuscript

 ## Response
 We thank the reviewer for carefully reading the paper and providing constructive feedback.
 Here we will address your open questions and will update the manuscript accordingly as indicated.
-We would strongly encourage the reviewer to review our supplementary materials, especially the 3.5 min accompanying video, as it will provide a fundamental understanding of the paper to a first-time reader.
+[Many of the clarifications are in our supplementary materials but we included them here again].

 > well I'm not an expert in the domain of multi-agent search.
 To me, it seems the ablation study should be conducted to see how much the prior helps the proposed problem.
 The reported ablation study over different map types, reliability of communications, number of search agents, and whether the targets are placed adversarially seems more like evaluating the proposed algorithm over other baselines in different settings.
 Please use appropriate words to describe the results.